695kede/xilinx-edge-ai/docs/ML-CIFAR10-Caffe/README.md

 # 3 Prerequisites

 This tutorial assumes you are using a PC mounting Ubuntu 16.04 Linux OS with [Python 2.7](https://www.python.org/download/releases/2.7/) and its [virtual environments](https://docs.python-guide.org/dev/virtualenvs), [Caffe BVLC](https://github.com/BVLC/caffe), and [Keras](https://keras.io/) on the TensorFlow backend.
-The PC must have a CUDA-compatible GPU card and the following libraries: CUDA 8.0 or 9.0, cuDNN 7.0.5, and NCCL1.x.
+The PC must have a CUDA-compatible GPU card and the following libraries: CUDA 8.0 or 9.0, and cuDNN 7.0.5.
 Alternatively, you can use a p2.xlarge instance of Deep Learning Base AMI Ubuntu version 15 from AWS.
 Many of the Ubuntu packages required by ML tools are already required by Xilinx [SDx tools](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2018_1/ug1238-sdx-rnil.pdf) as well, so you would have to install them anyway.

 After downloading and uncompressing the tutorial archive, ``Edge-AI-Platform-Tutorials.zip``, move the ``docs/ML-CIFAR10-Caffe`` subfolder to the ``$HOME/ML`` directory and rename it to ``cifar10``, using instructions similar to those in the example below:
 ```